Updated: August 19, 2026 — By North York Guide Team • Reviewed August 2026

 3021 Markham Rd

 Toronto's Chinese-Canadian community is actively promoting South Indian cuisine on XiaoHongShu (Little Red Book), with Nilgiris leading the cross-cultural discovery trend.
+Its review count climbed by more than 130 between June and August 2026.

 Frequently Asked Questions